-For so long as any of the Covered Bonds is represented by a Global Covered Bond held on behalf of Euroclear Bank SA/NV (Euroclear) and/or Clearstream Banking, société anonyme (Clearstream, Luxembourg) or so long as any of the Covered Bonds is an ISD Covered Bond each person (other than Euroclear, Clearstream, Luxembourg or the ISD) who is for the time being shown in the records of Euroclear or of Clearstream, Luxembourg or the ISD, as the case may be, as the holder of a particular nominal amount of such Covered Bonds (in which regard any certificate or other document issued by Euroclear, Clearstream, Luxembourg or the ISD, as the case may be, as to the nominal amount of such Covered Bonds standing to the account of any person shall be conclusive and binding for all purposes save in the case of manifest error) shall be treated by the Issuer and the relevant Agents as the holder of such nominal amount of such Covered Bonds not being ISD Covered Bonds, for which purpose, in the case of Covered Bonds represented by a bearer Global Covered Bond, the bearer of the relevant Global Covered Bond, or, in the case of Covered Bonds represented by Registered Global Covered Bonds, the registered holder shall be treated by the Issuer and any Agent as the holder of such nominal amount of such Covered Bonds in accordance with and subject to the terms of the relevant Global Covered Bond and the expressions Covered Bondholder and holder of Covered Bonds and related expressions shall be construed accordingly.
+For so long as any of the Covered Bonds is represented by a Global Covered Bond held on behalf of Euroclear Bank SA/NV (Euroclear) and/or Clearstream Banking, société anonyme (Clearstream, Luxembourg) or so long as any of the Covered Bonds is an ISD Covered Bond each person (other than Euroclear, Clearstream, Luxembourg or the ISD) who is for the time being shown in the records of Euroclear or of Clearstream, Luxembourg or the ISD, as the case may be, as the holder of a particular nominal amount of such Covered Bonds (in which regard any certificate or other document issued by Euroclear, Clearstream, Luxembourg or the ISD, as the case may be, as to the nominal amount of such Covered Bonds standing to the account of any person shall be conclusive and binding for all purposes save in the case of manifest error) shall be treated by the Issuer and the relevant Agents as the holder of such nominal amount of such Covered Bonds to for all purposes other than (in the case only of Covered Bonds not being ISD Covered Bonds) with respect to the payment of principal or interest on such nominal amount of such Covered Bonds, for which purpose, in the case of Covered Bonds represented by a bearer Global Covered Bond, the bearer of the relevant Global Covered Bond, or, in the case of Covered Bonds represented by Registered Global Covered Bonds, the registered holder shall be treated by the Issuer and any Agent as the holder of such nominal amount of such Covered Bonds in accordance with and subject to the terms of the relevant Global Covered Bond and the expressions Covered Bondholder and holder of Covered Bonds and related expressions shall be construed accordingly.
 Covered Bonds which are represented by a Global Covered Bond will be transferable only in accordance with the rules and procedures for the time being of Euroclear and Clearstream, Luxembourg, as the case may be.